Second World War

 During the Second World War Wold Newton was surrounded by RAF airfields; Binbrook, Ludford, Kelstern, Waltham.
 Two aeroplanes are remembered as having crash-landed in the parish and the noise of bombers setting off on, and returning from, raids must have been a constant reminder of the conflict in a place that would otherwise have been relatively tranquil and unaffected.
 Below are some recollections of the stories that have been told over the years by residents of the time.

-One of the crashes, on 5th December 1943, was certainly a traumatic event, told in more detail by John Dale in his reminiscences, and is reported on the Bomber County website.
+One of the crashes, on 5th December 1943, when a Lancaster DV270 from 101 Squadron came down at Scallows Hall, killing the crew, is told in more detail by John Dale in his reminiscences, and is reported on the Bomber County website.

 "My memory is that Sid Smith told me the plane had just taken off from Ludford, which seemed to fit it with its direction of travel, and that it caught the top of one of a line of elms that used to stand in a field about half a mile from Scallows, and came down from there.
 But other people, such as Ron Stainton and one of the Naylor boys, remember listening to the plane circling the area for some time before the crash, realising from the sound of its engines, that it was in trouble, which would fit in with its given flight take-off time some four hours previously, unless it was doing 'circuits and bumps', ie practising take-offs/landings.

 "When it came down, the village boys set off on their bikes after the fire brigade, apart from Ron Stainton who was too young.
 And certainly it's possible that one would hear it, as I know whenever the Battle of Britain Lanc is flown within a couple of miles of here, I can hear it straightaway, so they would have been able to track it."